 How to Make Oatmeal Cake

-Add the dry ingredients alternately with the oatmeal to the butter mixture and stir to combine everything.
+- Step Six: Add dry ingredients alternately with oatmeal mixture to butter mixture and stir to combine.

-Spread into the prepared baking dish.
-Bake for 45 minutes at 350F or until a toothpick comes out of the centre clean.
+- Step Seven: Spread mixture into prepared baking dish.
+Bake for 45 minutes or until a toothpick comes out of the centre clean.

 How to Make Oatmeal Cake Topping

-Stir together melted butter, brown sugar, coconut, walnuts, cream and vanilla extract.
+- Step One: In a medium bowl, stir together butter, brown sugar, coconut, walnuts, cream and vanilla extract.